Meta (Facebook): Software Engineer Levels

 E3 Software Engineers join the company from university or have a couple of years of commercial experience (intern or apprentice).
 They are expected to have autonomy sufficient to complete individual tasks without much guidance, deliver production-quality code, use tools, implement good tests, and write documentation.

-People and soft skills, though not critical, are still important.
-They should be able to receive constructive feedback, work on it and improve proactively with the expected level of coaching.
+Though not critical, people and soft skills are still important.
+With the expected level of coaching, they should be able to receive constructive feedback, work on it, and improve proactively.

 E4 – Software Engineer |||